 Discovering the Roots of Anger

-Imagine you're at work, deep into an important project, when suddenly a colleague takes credit for your idea during a meeting.
-You feel a surge of anger rising from within.
+Imagine you're at work, deeply focused on an important project, when suddenly a colleague takes credit for your idea during a meeting.
+You feel a surge of anger rising within you.
 Your heart starts racing, your face flushes, and your fists clench.
-This moment of anger is not just an emotional outburst; it's a complex physiological and psychological response.
+This moment of anger is not simply an emotional outburst; it is a complex physiological and psychological response.

 The Brain's Reaction

-When we experience anger, it all starts with the amygdala, the brain’s emotional processing center.
-The amygdala perceives a threat or an injustice and signals the hypothalamus.
-This small region in the brain acts as a command center, communicating with the rest of the body through the autonomic nervous system (ANS) and the pituitary gland.
-The ANS then releases adrenaline and noradrenaline, preparing your body for a fight-or-flight response.
-Concurrently, the pituitary gland releases stress hormones like cortisol into the bloodstream.
+When we experience anger, it all begins in the amygdala, the brain's emotional processing centre.
+The amygdala perceives a threat, injustice, or challenge and sends a signal to the hypothalamus.
+This small but powerful region of the brain acts as a command centre, communicating with the rest of the body through the autonomic nervous system (ANS) and the pituitary gland.

 Physical Reactions